The Cost of Treachery: Israel’s Surprise Attacks and the Erosion of Global Credibility

 Anyhow, I mentioned a bhest in past blogs, including my last blog, and haven’t really explained what bhest really means.

-Right now, on the opposite of the world from where I am currently writing, lives a beautiful flower, her name is Charlotte.
+Right now, on the opposite side of the world from where I am currently writing, lives a beautiful flower, her name is Charlotte.
 I found her in a moment of great faith, when my life remained consumed in my Mennonite identity and struggle with the father of a young woman, and had agreed to participate in her life as only an encouragement.
 She had moved to Taiwan, from her mountain home in the Philippines, as a means to support her son and secure an annulment from the father of her son.

 Given her marital situation (along with my Mennonite and purity culture priorities) and my continued faithful pursuit of the impossibility, I told her that our relationship would have to remain platonic (which is something she allowed without any protest) and offered to be her encouragement.
 My commitment was to show her that someone still cared about her life, despite her being separated from family and not having anyone else to turn to at the time.
 At the time I was also on the road, away from home, so I understood the loneliness that comes with separation from family and friends.